-Cumulative culture depends on the fidelity of learning between successive generations.
-When humans learn from others, in addition to observing inputs and outputs we often observe the process which led to that output.
+Cumulative culture depends on the fidelity of learning between successive generations, and the robustness with which the lessons of one generation apply to the problems of the next.
+How do humans accomplish these twin goals?
+We formalize social learning as a kind of program induction, and provide an experimental test of a key prediction.
+To do this, we exploit a key fact: When humans learn from others, in addition to observing inputs and outputs we often observe the process that led to that output.
 For instance, when preparing a meal, we don't just observe a pile of vegetables and then a ratatouille.
 Instead, we observe a causal process that transforms those ingredients into a finished food.
 Here, we use probabilistic programs to represent causal processes and show that the observation of an execution trace speeds up program induction, even when learning from only a single example.
 This model predicts that the inferences and behavior of people will be structured by these execution traces.
-In two behavioral experiments we show that human judgments and behavior are affected by the execution trace in the systematic ways predicted by our formal model.
-These findings shed light on the mechanisms that underlie high fidelity social learning in humans and unifies the role of emulation and imitation in social learning.
+In two behavioral experiments, we show that human judgments and behavior are affected by the execution trace in the systematic ways predicted by our formal model.
+These findings shed light on the mechanisms that underlie high fidelity social learning in humans, and unify the role of emulation and imitation in social learning.